 This document is intended for readers who want to create an Apigee Console To-Go for their own web API.

 Apigee Console To-Go is your own Apigee API Console—on your own site.
-Just describe your API using the Web Application Description Language (WADL), upload your description to Apigee to create a custom Console, customize the look and feel, and then embed your API Console on your own developer portal.
+Just describe your API using the Web Application Description Language (WADL), upload your description to Apigee to create a custom Console, customize the look and feel, and then embed your API Console on your own Developer Services portal.

 Your Console can display all methods available to developers, organized into groupings of your choice.
 Developers can browse the methods, reading the descriptions you provide for each method and parameter, and see what information is required for each request, what authentication mechanisms are supported, and what parameters are optional or required.
 More importantly, developers can use the Console to enter authentication credentials and easily test requests and see what responses are returned.